 Maximum individual risk (casualty) 1x10-5 per year.

-Additionally, the asset safety standard is used to address the potential of debris creating a catastrophic chain of events on particular property known as assets with catastrophic potential.
-The asset safety standard for ‘trigger debris’ impact on an asset with catastrophic potential is 1x10-6 where ‘trigger debris’, is debris for which impact could initiate a chain of events that could produce many casualties.
+Additionally, the asset safety standard is used to address the potential of debris creating a catastrophic chain of events on particular property known as critical infrastructure assets.
+The asset safety standard for ‘trigger debris’ impact on an critical infrastructure asset is 1x10-6 where ‘trigger debris’, is debris for which impact could initiate a chain of events that could produce many casualties.

 During the flight of the launch vehicle, it is common for one and sometimes two stages to be dropped as fuel is consumed.
 Also early in flight, once the atmosphere has thinned enough, fairings that enclose and protect the satellite in its early passage through the lower atmosphere are jettisoned.
 Each of these pieces has a planned drop zone defined as a three standard deviation footprint that contains 0.997 of all impacts.
 Within each zone, calculations are performed to determine risks to people or property.
 Drop zones are usually selected to be free of people.
 The casualty safety standards also apply in drop zones, so the launch must not proceed if any individual is within the 1x10-6 individual risk isopleth.
 If the asset risk from "trigger debris" exceeds 1x10-6, then the drop zone would be inappropriate and would need to be relocated.
 This method applies to drop zones on land or sea.